 The University has a site license for ChemDraw Professional 16 Windows/Mac downloads can be accessed here (Windows version includes ChemFinder, ChemDraw for Excel and Chem3D)

-Not: You will need to authenticate with your st-andrews email address and register for a PerkinElmer account to access the download page.
+Note: You will need to authenticate with your st-andrews email address and register for a PerkinElmer account to access the download page, here.

 You should automatically receive an email with your personal serials number(s), this may take a while.